 It is important to note that each child with ADHD is unique and may require different types of intervention or support to improve their reading fluency.
 Therefore, it is important to work with a qualified professional to develop a customized intervention plan that addresses the child’s specific needs and challenges.

 How are ADHD and Dyslexia diagnosed?

-ADHD is diagnosed by qualified health professionals such as paediatricians or psychologists.
+ADHD is diagnosed by qualified health professionals such as pediatricians or psychologists.
 In carrying out their diagnosis, they will take into account your child’s medical history, developmental history, and current symptoms.
 The health professional will conduct a physical examination as well as a series of individual interviews with you, your child and, potentially, other health professionals.

 While ADHD is most often diagnosed by a mental health professional, dyslexia is diagnosed by an educational psychologist or qualified specialist dyslexia teacher or therapist.

-For dyslexia, the signs that parents should watch out for are a delayed speech development, difficulties reading, inconsistent spelling mistakes, challenges remembering the letters of the alphabet.
+For dyslexia, the signs that parents should watch out for are delayed speech development, difficulties reading, inconsistent spelling mistakes, and challenges remembering the letters of the alphabet.
 If your child presents these signs, you will be directed to take a screener, which you can do at home or at school, to determine whether dyslexia is likely enough that you should seek a diagnosis.